thottethodi/ece565-2022/assignment.1.md

 1. **Running gem5: Hello World**

-    The gem5.opt file you built with scons is your binary – this is what you will use to run the simulator.
+    The gem5.opt file you built with scons is your simulator binary – this is what you will use to run the simulator.
 It takes in options and a simulation script (this is where Python comes in).
 To get started, let’s run a Hello World program on the simulator.
 Looking in your gem5/configs directory, you’ll see directories including `example`.
 Take a look in the example directory.
 The se.py script will be what we need to run Hello World.
 Take a look at it.
 You won’t understand all of it just now, but you’ll see how it’s setting up different gem5 configurations.

     Now that we have a script to use with gem5, we need an actual Hello World binary to run on the simulator. gem5 comes with Hello World binaries already compiled for each ISA it supports.
 You can find them in gem5/tests/test-progs/hello/bin.
 Since we’ve built an x86 model, we’ll want the gem5/tests/test-progs/hello/bin/x86/linux/hello binary.